Big, Bold and Beautiful Native Colorado Spruce

 - Wind Tolerant Native Tree

 Native to the Rocky Mountains, the magnificent Colorado Spruce (Picea pungens) tree develops into a bold presence in the landscape.
 Strong lines and a dense pyramidal form, this wonderful evergreen brings structure and a formal polish to your garden design.

 You may have seen some of the named cultivars of this native tree with powdery blue needles.
 These blue-toned, cloned and grafted trees are commonly known as Colorado Blue Spruce.

 Our trees are carefully grown from a premier strain of the native trees.
-You’ll love the color range from dark, steely green to blue-green and silver blue.
-Our Colorado Spruce are grown on their own roots into an incredibly hardy, strong, long-lived plants.
+You'll love the color range from dark, steely green to blue-green and silver-blue.
+Our Colorado Spruce are grown on their own roots into incredibly hardy, strong, long-lived plants.

-Use this tall native American forest evergreen if you have an eyesore from your second or even third story window.
+Use this tall, native forest evergreen if you have an eyesore from your second or even third story window.
 It can be used in a massive windbreak that you want along the edge of your property.

 It will be the perfect living Christmas tree, ready-made for lights.

 Colorado Spruce holds dense needles on attractive horizontal branches in a broad pyramidal shape.
-This is a formal evergreen with very desirable, uniformly pyramidal shape and wonderful forest-fresh fragrance.
+This is a formal evergreen with a very desirable, uniform, pyramidal shape and wonderful forest-fresh fragrance.

-You’ll appreciate the carefree, year-round interest.
+You'll appreciate the care-free, year-round interest.
 Simply plant, water to establish the first season or two, and you really do not have much else to do.
-It just gets better each year.
+It just gets better every year.